 When it comes to cost flexibility, outsourced processes allow companies to have pay-as-you-go subcontractors for specific processes instead of having an internal employee responsible for said processes.
 This is especially useful when it comes to seasonal processes that have a varied demand throughout time.

-Other very important reason why companies choose to outsource certain processes is that, by hiring someone else to take care of these parallel processes, they’re able to focus on their core competencies.
+Another very important reason why companies choose to outsource certain processes is that, by hiring someone else to take care of these parallel processes, they’re able to focus on their core competencies.
 It’s not uncommon to see key employees ‘wasting’ their times performing administrative processes that could easily be outsourced.

 Through business process outsourcing, these employees become free to invest all their time and energy into building the company’s core business and making the product/service more competitive.

-Outsourcing is also very useful for increasing the speed of business processes – by subcontracting third party service providers, companies are able to increase the speed of several business processes.
+Outsourcing is also very useful for increasing the speed of business processes – by subcontracting third-party service providers, companies are able to increase the speed of several business processes.